Adamant-im/adamant-iOS/README.md

 # Adamant-iOS

 iOS native client for ADAMANT Messenger.
-Available at App Store *(now it's in TestFlight)*.
+Available at App Store *(via TestFlight)*.
 You can use this repository to build your own ADAMANT iOS application.

 ADAMANT is the most secure and anonymous messenger, encrypted with Blockchain.